Last updated on November 15th, 2019 at 12:36 am

-Don’t ignore the resistance that comes up when you are honing in on what you would love to do, instead, take it as a sign that you are on the right track.
-Write them down and create positive statements around them.
+Don’t ignore the resistance “buts” appearing when you are honing in on what you would love to do for your passion, instead, take it as a sign that you are on the right track.

-“Even though I feel [state resistance], I choose [state what you are going to do for yourself and why you deserve it].”
+“Even though I feel [state resistance “but”], I choose [state what you are going to do for yourself and why you deserve it].”

-Then trust that you do deserve to find your dream … then go out and achieve it!
+Then trust that you do deserve to find your dream and live your life’s purpose.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.

 Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.